PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 # __DataLab 1: Implicit bias & A Designer's Critical Alphabet__

-Today, you will be introduced to the concept of implicit bias, and made familiar with the Open Images dataset.
+Today, you will be introduced to the concept of implicit bias and made familiar with the Open Images dataset.
 First, we are going to conduct an experiment (i.e. Harvard's Implicit Bias Test).
 Next, we will perform an EDA on the images, and corresponding meta-data.
 Later, we will critically assess the dataset in terms of bias, and fairness by applying concepts from A Designer's Critical Alphabet.

 ## Learning objectives